New readers: Please see our freebie starter guide.

 Maintaining a reading streak will also unlock donations of 100,000 books from Scholastic to kids in rural America with limited or no access to books.

-Texas Rangers – Reading Club NEW THIS YEAR! – Libraries in the DFW area have teamed up with the Rangers to reward summer reading club participants.
+Texas Rangers – Reading Club – Libraries in the DFW area have teamed up with the Rangers to reward summer reading club participants.
 Those who complete the requirements set by their local library will receive a promotional bookmark.
 Each bookmark contains a QR code that can be scanned to access discounted tickets in the Upper Box and Outfield Pavilion sections to one of our Summer Reading Night games in July and August.

 American Girl – Select locations in large cities are being held for girls ages 8 and up.
 Kids get to decorate their own bookmark and summer reading log and can take home a doll-sized poster.